-Both Prepaid and Postpaid SIM Only plans now offer variants of plans, some of which include International calls.
+Whichever phone plan you pick, whether it’s a Prepaid or a Postpaid SIM Only plan, you’ll now be able to find a phone plan from the same provider, which includes International calls.
 As you might expect, it is often the case that even prepaid and postpaid plans from the same phone company have different per minute and per SMS International rates on their prepaid and postpaid SIM Only plans.
 We show those below.

 - Default / ‘Out Of Bundle’ fees for International Calls: